 Waterside pub situated, since 1811, where the Bristol Docks meet the Avon Gorge.
 The single bar serves a small lounge area, a more basic strip by the bar, and the 'Captain's Room' behind a Victorian screen.
 Upstairs is a function room.
 There are a number of tables situated outside on the waterfront that catch the afternoon sun.
+It can get very busy on match days at Ashton Gate, which is a short walk away.

 The pub features in the CAMRA Heritage Pubs of the South-West book.